 The

-with the value "center_horizontal" to position itself in the center horizontally within its parentLinearLayout
+Buttonuseslayout_gravitywith the value "center_horizontal" to position itself in the center horizontally within its parentLinearLayout.
+It does not use thegravityattribute because it doesn't affect the positioning of the view itself.

 As a result: